Dear readers of ADxS.org, please forgive the disruption.

 • Attenuation of CRH gene expression and CRH mRNA synthesis in the paraventricular nucleus

-The rather slow and gradual reduction of HPA axis hyperactivity by genetic mechanisms should be distinguished from the acute and direct pharmacoendocrinological effects of mirtazapine on the HPA system.45
+The rather slow and gradual reduction of the hyperactivity of the HPA axis by genetic mechanisms must be distinguished from the acute and direct pharmacoendocrinological effects of mirtazapine on the HPA system.49

-Tricyclic antidepressants are considered a fifth-line treatment for ADHD-HI.
+Tricyclic antidepressants are considered the fifth choice of medication for ADHD-HI.
 Tricyclic antidepressants have a very broad-spectrum effect.
-They typically also act
+They typically also have the following effects

-• As a noradrenaline reuptake inhibitor (quite strong)46
+• As a noradrenaline reuptake inhibitor (quite strong)50

-Tricyclic antidepressants have demonstrated equivalent results to stimulants in numerous double-blind placebo-controlled trials in children and adults for hyperactive impulsive behavior.48495051 Combination therapy of stimulants and tricyclic antidepressants may be more effective than monotherapy, especially for hyperactivity, inattention, and oppositional symptoms, with attention to regular cardiac assessments.52
+Tricyclic antidepressants have shown equivalent results to stimulants in numerous double-blind placebo-controlled studies in children and adults with regard to hyperactive impulsive behavior.52535455 Combination therapy of stimulants and tricyclic antidepressants may be more effective than monotherapy, especially for hyperactivity, inattention and oppositional symptoms, with attention paid to regular cardiologic testing.56

-TCAs are likely to be used for nonresponding of
+TCAs are likely to be used for non-responding

 • Both types of stimulants (methylphenidate and amphetamine drugs)